edgedb/easy-edgedb/README.md

 # Chapter 17 - Poor Renfield.
 Poor Mina.

-> It turns out that Renfield was right.
-Dracula found out about the boxes and decided to attack Mina that night.
-He succeeds, and Mina is now slowly turning into a vampire (though she is still human).
+> It turns out that Renfield was telling the truth!
+Dracula found out about the coffins and decided to attack Mina that night.
+Dracula succeeds, and Mina is now slowly turning into a vampire (though she is still human).
 The group finds Renfield in a pool of blood, and dying.
-Renfield tells them that he thought Dracula would help him become a vampire too, but when Dracula ignored him and asked him to help get into Mina's room, he attacked Dracula to try to stop him from hurting Mina.
+Renfield tells them that he is sorry: he thought that Dracula would help him become a vampire too, but after he let him inside, Dracula ignored him and headed for Mina's room.
+Renfield liked Mina and attacked Dracula to try to stop him from hurting her.
 Dracula, of course, was much stronger and won.

-Van Helsing does not give up though.
+> Van Helsing does not give up though.
 If Mina is now connected to Dracula, what happens if he uses hypnotism on her?
 Could that work?

+## Named tuples

 Remember the function `fight()` that we made?
 It was overloaded to take either `(Person, Person)` or `(str, Person)` as input.
 Let's give it Dracula and Renfield: